Last Updated on May 17, 2023 by Matt

 Brands rarely put shock absorbers on the rear wheel only, as it’s much less effective than having it upfront.

-Hydraulic suspension, on the other hand, is almost exclusively found on premium scooters.
+Hydraulic suspension is almost exclusively found on premium scooters.

 Check out my guide on the best electric scooters with suspension if you want the most comfortable and smoothest rides.